mikhailshilkov/mikhailio-hugo/content/lab/terraform/2-newfile/index.md

 The output has been condensed for brevity: you should see more informational text.
 Terraform installs the requested provider into the `.terraform` subfolder of the current directory.

+You have run `terraform init` every time you add another provider or change its version.

 ## Deploy

 Run the `terraform apply` command to "deploy" your empty definition file.
 Although nothing gets deployed, you should see a confirmation: